The Summon

 You're buying a Keeper that drops into your Grimoire.

-Four moves, built for the moment mid-session when you need something now and can't afford to lose the room.
+The moves you reach for mid-session, when you need something now and can't afford to lose the room.

 A command palette over your whole library.
 Fuzzy-search tables, monsters, and NPCs across every book you own — hit Space, type, done.
 No tab-hunting, no flipping.